-In recent years, the Afghan and Iraq Wars have increased the prevalence of migraines and headaches in veterans returning to the United States.
+In recent years, the Afghan and Iraq Wars have increased the prevalence of migraine disease and headache disorders in veterans returning to the United States.
 In one study of 3,621 U.S. soldiers screened within 90 days of returning from a one-year combat tour in Iraq, soldiers were shown to have two to four times the incidence rate of migraine as compared to the general population.

 This research and more like it has validated that men and women in the military are returning to civilian life experiencing migraine headaches due to conditions like Traumatic Brain Injury (TBI) and Post-Traumatic Stress Disorder (PTSD).
 Poorly managed migraine translates to a potentially huge impact on a patient’s quality of life—from missed or non-productive work days to lost family and personal time.